DPDK/dpdk/doc/guides/gpus/cuda.rst

 A good example of how to use the GPU CUDA driver library through the gpudev library is the l2fwd-nv application that can be found `here <https://github.com/NVIDIA/l2fwd-nv>`_.

-The application is based on vanilla DPDK example l2fwd and is enhanced with GPU memory managed through gpudev library and CUDA to launch the swap of packets MAC addresses workload on the GPU.
+The application is based on the DPDK example l2fwd, with GPU memory managed through gpudev library.
+It includes a CUDA workload swapping MAC addresses of packets received in the GPU.

 l2fwd-nv is not intended to be used for performance (testpmd is the good candidate for this).